-Lattice Project Builder turns one product brief into your PROJECT_GUIDE.md, version-locked stack, AI guardrails, CI/CD workflows, and a custom setup command so Cursor, Claude Code, or Codex can build against the same plan.
+Lattice Project Builder turns one product brief into your PROJECT_GUIDE.md, version-locked stack, AI guardrails, CI/CD workflows, and a custom setup command so Cursor, Claude Code, GitHub Copilot, or Codex can build against the same plan.

 Turn one product brief into a project plan instead of re-explaining your app in every new AI chat.